 To safeguard our residents.
 California counties that allow commercial cannabis activity have more crime.
 Criminals pillage harvests and sell stolen product to a thriving black market.
-To protect crops, commercial growers hire private security, use guard dogs, high fences and alarms.
+To protect crops, commercial growers hire private security and use guard dogs, high fences and alarms.

 To protect our children.
 Respected medical studies show that children who use marijuana suffer reduced brain development.
 And up to 35% of adolescents who try it become addicted and are more likely to experiment with more dangerous drugs.
 We want our children to develop healthy friendships, do well in school, be good citizens and value the common good of their communities.
 Commercial cannabis is a threat to our dreams for our kids.

 To keep our air clear.
 Let’s face it—pot stinks.
 Cannabis grows emit pungent, skunk-like odors that can overpower the sweet, piney mountain scents we love so much about Plumas County.
 If our supervisors allow commercial cultivation here, the local aroma will go from fresh to fetid, and tourists and visitors may decide pass through Plumas quickly rather than stay awhile.